-Decades later, when he visited deployed forces overseas, troops would often not even know his real name, so they would greet him warmly as “Lt.
+Decades later, when he would visit deployed forces overseas, troops would approach him but not seem to know his real name.
+Instead, they’d greet him warmly as “Lt.
 Dan.”

 For Sinise personally, the role inspired a lifetime of activism and charity work for veterans.
 As the movie turned 30 this summer, Sinise said he was grateful for the roll that paved the way for him to serve America’s military servicemen and women and honor veterans.